pingcap/docs/faq/deploy-and-maintain-faq.md

 For details, see [Software and Hardware Recommendations](/hardware-and-software-requirements.md).

-## Install and deploy FAQ
+## Installation and deployment

-It is recommended to use TiUP to deploy TiDB cluster for the production environment.
-See [TiUP Deployment](/production-deployment-using-tiup.md).
+For the production environment, it is recommended to use [TiUP](/tiup/tiup-overview.md) to deploy your TiDB cluster.
+See [Deploy a TiDB Cluster Using TiUP](/production-deployment-using-tiup.md).

 ### Why the modified `toml` configuration for TiKV/PD does not take effect?